RISC-KC/basic_rv32s/guidelines/development_log.md

 On the first access, 3333_3333 misses.
 So A gets replaced.

 At replacement, the A block that was old and a miss becomes hit immediately.
-Because the address is still being driven… why is this a problem again?
+Because the address is still being driven... why is this a problem again?
 Honestly, the MUXes up front are already controlling this, and on a miss, SAA already outputs the intended data via DM_RD, so it doesn’t seem like a big problem.

 Anyway, since finishing the cache will require more verification time, I’m putting it on hold and doing the 64IMA extensions first.